cardstack/cardwallet/README.md

 In order to build the application in "release" mode but not use the code push distribution you must build the application using the scheme `LocalRelease`.

 Building the application with the `Staging` scheme or `Release` scheme will result in your bundle being replaced by the live code push deployment on resume of the application.

-## Testing

-### Wallet Creation

-Go to https://web3modal.com/ for a test QR code.
-If you are the simulator/emulator, you can also copy the URI.
-Click "Connect" and then choose "WalletConnect".
-Then copy to clipboard.